-Severn Trent is the largest listed UK water company serving around 4.5 million homes and eight million customers across the Midlands.
+Severn Trent is the largest listed UK water company serving around 4.5 million homes and 8 million customers across the Midlands.
 The company operates within the catchment areas of two of Britain's largest rivers - the Severn and the Trent, which is where its name comes from.
 The company has vowed to have the lowest water bills in England and Wales until at least 2025.

 Severn Trent’s business services division gives it exposure to higher growth and unregulated markets in the UK and Ireland.
-It also tries to generate half of its power needs using its own renewable energy, and has so far reduced its carbon emissions by 41% since 2015.

 United Utilities (UU)

-United Utilities serves over three million homes and 200,000 businesses in the North West of England.
+United Utilities serves over 3 million homes and 200,000 businesses in the North West of England.
 Around half of the water it supplies to customers comes from Cumbria and Wales, with the rest taken from the River Dee.
 The company is also the 'largest corporate landowner in England' with 56,000 hectares under its belt.
 Its wholesale arm maintains reservoirs and water treatment works across the region.

 Pennon Group (PNN)

 Pennon Group is the smallest but most diverse of the three water stocks listed in London.
 Its core water and sewerage businesses are offered through South West Water and Bournemouth Water.
 These serve about 1.7 million people (mostly in Cornwall, Devon and Dorset) and 160,000 businesses.
-However, it also owns Viridor, a recycling business that manages about seven million tonnes of waste each year, which it either recycles or sends to its energy recycling facilities that turn it into electricity.
+However, it also owns Viridor, a recycling business that manages about 7 million tonnes of waste each year, which it either recycles or sends to its energy recycling facilities that turn it into electricity.